ZhuMetLab/AllCCS/README.md

 This free open-source software implements academic research by the authors and co-workers.
 If you use it, please support the project by citing the appropriate journal articles.

-Z. Zhou, M. Luo, X. Chen, Y. Yin, X. Xiong, R. Wang, and Z.-J. Zhu*, Ion Mobility Collision Cross-Section Atlas for Known and Unknown Metabolite Annotation in Untargeted Metabolomics, Submitted
+Z. Zhou, M. Luo, X. Chen, Y. Yin, X. Xiong, R. Wang, and Z.-J. Zhu*, Ion Mobility Collision Cross-Section Atlas for Known and Unknown Metabolite Annotation in Untargeted Metabolomics, ***Nature Communications***, **2020**, In Press.